Value | Eligibility | Open date | Close date |

 i.
 No other amount is payable.

-II. makes a change to their elective term placement without first notifying the Sydney Medical School
+II. changes their elective term placement prior to notifying the Sydney Medical School,

 VI. is awarded an alternative scholarship for their Sydney Medical School Elective Term placement.
-In such circumstances this scholarship will be terminated in favour of the alternative scholarship where the alternative scholarship is of higher value,
+In such circumstances this Scholarship will be terminated in favour of the alternative Scholarship where the alternative Scholarship is of higher value, or